Raymond Island - Koala Trail and Discovery Experience

 Parks Victoria have received additional funding through the Minister for Tourism Grant from the State Government to also contribute to this project on joint managed land.

 For more information regarding community consultation sessions, dates, times etc. and project updates please subscribe.
-This page will be updated regularly.

 The project provides enabling infrastructure and services to support the sustainable growth of one of Gippsland's most iconic environmental and wildlife experiences.
 The first stage of this project is the Raymond Island Ferry Park Reserve Upgrade.